-• seek regulatory approval for omidubicel and work with the FDA during the priority review period for our BLA for omidubicel;

-- establish a sales, marketing and distribution infrastructure, if we do not pursue a strategic partnership for commercialization, and scale up manufacturing capabilities to commercialize omidubicel upon obtaining regulatory approval; - progress our ongoing Phase 1/2 clinical trial of GDA-201 in patients with NHL; - continue the preclinical development of our other product candidates; - maintain, expand and protect our intellectual property portfolio; - add equipment and physical infrastructure to support our research and development and commercialization efforts; - hire additional clinical development, regulatory, commercial, quality control and manufacturing personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization.
+- seek regulatory approval for omidubicel and work with the FDA during the priority review period for our BLA for omidubicel; - establish a sales, marketing and distribution infrastructure, if we do not pursue a strategic partnership for commercialization, and scale up manufacturing capabilities to commercialize omidubicel upon obtaining regulatory approval; - progress our ongoing Phase 1/2 clinical trial of GDA-201 in patients with NHL; - continue the preclinical development of our other product candidates; - maintain, expand and protect our intellectual property portfolio; - add equipment and physical infrastructure to support our research and development and commercialization efforts; - hire additional clinical development, regulatory, commercial, quality control and manufacturing personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization.

-Although we completed two equity financing transactions in 2020 and a convertible debt financing in 2021, we will need substantial additional funding to support our operating activities as we advance our product candidates through clinical development, seek regulatory approval and prepare for and, if any of our product candidates are approved, proceed to commercialization.
+Although we completed two equity financing transactions in 2020, a convertible debt financing in 2021, and an equity financing transaction in 2022, and have signed a commitment letter for an incremental convertible debt financing in 2022, we will need substantial additional funding to support our operating activities as we advance our product candidates through clinical development, seek regulatory approval and prepare for and, if any of our product candidates are approved, proceed to commercialization.

 We may obtain additional financing in the future through the issuance of our ordinary shares, through other equity or debt financings or through collaborations or partnerships with other companies.
 We may not be able to raise additional capital on terms acceptable to us, or at all, and any failure to raise capital as and when needed could compromise our ability to execute on our business plan.
-Although it is difficult to predict future liquidity requirements, we believe that our current total existing funds will be sufficient to fund our operations into mid-2023, excluding the cost of commercializing omidubicel.
+Although it is difficult to predict future liquidity requirements, we believe that our current total existing funds will be sufficient to fund our operations into mid-2023, excluding the cost of commercializing omidubicel beyond the initial launch.
 Our ability to successfully transition to profitability or cash flow positivity will be dependent upon achieving a level of revenue adequate to support our cost structure.
 We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.

-Through June 30, 2022, the Company has funded its operations with the proceeds from the sale of equity and debt.
-The Company has incurred recurring losses since its inception, including net losses of \$38.8 million and \$42.7 million for the six months ended June 30, 2022 and 2021, respectively.
-In addition, the Company had an accumulated deficit of \$376.2 million as of June 30, 2022.
+Through September 30, 2022, the Company has funded its operations with the proceeds from the sale of equity and debt.
+The Company has incurred recurring losses since its inception, including net losses of \$56.6 million and \$65.9 million for the nine months ended September 30, 2022 and 2021, respectively.
+In addition, the Company had an accumulated deficit of \$394.0 million as of September 30, 2022.
 The Company expects to continue to generate operating losses for the foreseeable future.
 The Company's expectation that it will generate operating losses and negative operating cash flows in the future and the need for additional funding to support its planned operations raise substantial doubt regarding the Company's ability to continue as a going concern for a period of one year after the date of the condensed consolidated financial statements included elsewhere in this Quarterly Report.
-If the Company is unable to obtain additional funding, the Company will be forced to delay, reduce or eliminate some or all of its clinical development programs, assess strategic alternatives for the commercialization of omidubicel or the Company may be unable to continue operations.
+If the Company is unable to obtain additional funding, the Company will be forced to delay, reduce or eliminate some or all of its clinical development programs, assess strategic alternatives for the commercialization of omidubicel, or the Company may be unable to continue operations.
 Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.